UPPMAX/R-python-julia-matlab-HPC/docs/matlab/load_runMatlab.rst

             $ matlab -singleCompThread -nodisplay

          to start MATLAB in the terminal.
-The `-singleCompThread` is important to prevent MATLAB from spawning as many processes as it thinks it needs, which can result it in taking up a whole node, and the `-nodisplay` flag prevents the GUI from launching.
+The ``-singleCompThread`` is important to prevent MATLAB from hogging a whole node, and the `-nodisplay` flag prevents the GUI from launching.

       .. tab:: LUNARC

-         The GUI can be started in Thinlinc at the LUNARC HPC Desktop On-Demand by going to "Applications" &rarr; "Applications - Matlab" &rarr; "Matlab <version>" and clicking the desired version number.
-A GfxLauncher window will pop up where you can specify your account, requested resources, and walltime.
+         It is recommended that GUI be started in Thinlinc at the LUNARC HPC Desktop On-Demand by going to "Applications" &rarr; "Applications - Matlab" &rarr; "Matlab <version>" and clicking the desired version number.
+A GfxLauncher window will pop up where you can specify your account, requested resources, and walltime for the GUI itself; these settings are distinct from and do not constrain SLURM jobs sent from the GUI to the compute nodes.
 For more details, see the section on `Desktop On-Demand https://uppmax.github.io/R-python-julia-matlab-HPC/common/ondemand-desktop.html`_

          To start MATLAB in the terminal, load matlab/2023b or your preferred version, and then type: